vineetbansal/layla/README.md

 Boilerplate for a starter Python package meant to go on PyPI or Anaconda Cloud

-The source is heavily commented to point out certain concepts.
+`setup.py` is heavily commented to point out certain key concepts.

-# Basic workflow:

 ## Testing and building (and re-testing)